 9. Use icons to link to social media accounts.

 You’ve seen this in previous examples shown here.
 Nearly everyone has social media accounts; even those without accounts at least recognize the symbols.
-Presenting your profiles as clickable icons saves visual space and provides a smooth appearance to your email signature.
-They link to your related pages and look good design-wise – two things you want in a professional email signature.
+Presenting your profiles as clickable icons save visual space and provide a smooth appearance to your email signature.
+Social media links give more information and look good design-wise – two things you want in a professional and creative email signature.

 10. Make your signature mobile friendly.